PANWANG2014/miRACLe/README.md

 >tarExpr = as.matrix(read.table("HNSC\_mRNA\_expression.txt", head = FALSE, sep = "\t"))<br>

-We also provide an [**R package**](https://github.com/PANWANG2014/miRACLe/tree/master/miRACLe/Sequence%20scores) of the algorithm for more advanced users.
+We also provide an [**R package**](https://github.com/PANWANG2014/miRACLe/tree/master/miRACLe/Sequence%20scores) of the algorithm for more skilled users.

 ---
 ### <a name="5">3.
 Reproduction of the miRACLe paper`s analyses</a><br>